git-adithyanair/sentiments.io-HackSC2020/README.md

 1. Download the project files.

-2. Open the shell window and navigate to the QWER-Hacks directory.
+2. Open the shell window and navigate to the HackSC directory.

 3. Run ``` pod install ```.